stedman/stedman.dev/src/_posts/2020-05-11-watching-sass-in-11ty.md

     const sassWatch = require('./_includes/sass-watch');

     module.exports = function (eleventyConfig) {
+      // Works only in watch mode.
+      if (process.argv.includes('--watch')) {
-      // Watch Sass directory for styling changes.
+         // Watch Sass directory for styling changes. sassWatch('./src/_sass/_main.scss', './dist/css/main.css');
-      // Works only if you set the ELEVENTY_ENV to 'dev'. if (process.env.ELEVENTY_ENV === 'dev') {
-        sassWatch('./src/_sass/_main.scss', './dist/css/main.css');
+        // Refresh the browser when Sass changes. eleventyConfig.addWatchTarget('./src/_sass/');
       }
       ..
     };
     ```

-    Sharp-eyed folks will notice that the script above won't run unless there's an `ELEVENTY_ENV` environment variable set.
-This is to prevent sass-watch from running in production where it isn't needed and might just cause mischief.
+    Sharp-eyed folks will notice that `sassWatch` only runs when the `--watch` flag is present in the process arguments—that is, when we run `node eleventy --serve --watch`.
+This prevents sass-watch from running in production where it isn't needed and might just cause mischief.

-    For local development, I set the `ELEVENTY_ENV` variable to `dev` in two places but mostly rely on the VSCode debugger for daily use.
+    > UPDATE (2020-09-15): To simplify things, I stopped adding and using the `ELEVENTY_ENV` environment flag.
+Relying on the already present `--watch` argument removed a few extra steps.

+    The config for the command line and VSCode is no different from the standard setup:

-    1. Command line: `package.json` start script:
+    * Command line: `package.json` start script:

         ```json
-        "start": "ELEVENTY_ENV=dev eleventy --serve --watch"
+        "start": "eleventy --serve --watch"
         ```

-    2. VSCode: `.vscode/launch.json` script:
+    * VSCode: `.vscode/launch.json` script:

         ```json
         {